- EXECUTIVE PRODUCER

 Cira Crowell (M.A.
-SCAD) is a photographer and artist whose work spans conceptual fine art, adventure, landscape, cultural studies, documentary and humanitarian themes.
-Her passion for black and white photography began twenty-five years ago with her grandfather’s Leicaflex SL2 film camera and she still uses many of the same forty-year-old lenses in her digital current work.
+SCAD) is a photographer and artist whose work spans conceptual, adventure, landscape, cultural, documentary and humanitarian themes.
+Her passion for black and white photography began thirty years ago with her grandfather’s Leicaflex SL2 film camera and darkroom work.
+She still uses many of the same forty-year-old lenses in her current digital workflow.

 Cira lives and creates in Los Angeles, Santa Fe and beyond.

 Above photograph in Ladakh, India by Christopher P. Michel